fpgaprince/rtd/docs/source/additional.rst

     i think if it is a dual port RAM, you can read from both ports.. and cut the search in half. but each half is still an o(n) search..

+    it seems at this point.. the best thing to do is to have some way of determining where to place the data/what address to use. a system for inputing/inserting/adding/ and reading/retrieving data. a hash function.. then you can find it precisely without having to search later. this brings up.. what if the data coming in results in the same key.. how do you prevent over writing if data is already there. how do you now data is already there or not?

+    when data comes in we must parse it. or if data is there and something else needs to look or search for it, it is query/querying the database.

 review cache, i think by using the BRAM, we can implement a cache system.. and so all that stuff is going to apply.